bluesillybeard/Pinc2/readme.md

     - Not worth the effort.
 Xlib works fine for X11.

 ## TODO and missing features (LOOKING FOR CONTRIBUTORS / API DESIGN IDEAS)
+- Move most of Pinc's static state to use a single static object
+    - This would make it easier to 'expose' Pinc's static state outside pinc_main.c
+    - Help wrangle all of the state into a single place so it's not scattered everywhere
 - better text selection input. ex: SDL_TextSelectionEvent
 - window position
     - wayland be like: